jenniferlu717/KrakenTools/README.md

 This program extract reads classified at any user-specified taxonomy IDs.
 User must specify the Kraken output file, the sequence file(s), and at least one taxonomy ID.
 Additional options are specified below.
+As of April 19, 2021, this script is compatible with KrakenUniq/Kraken2Uniq reports.

 ## 1. extract\_kraken\_reads.py usage/options